 Strategy

-Our clients and prospective clients are faced with transformative business opportunities due to advances in software and computing technology.
-These organizations are dealing with the challenge of having to reinvent their core offerings, processes, and systems rapidly and position themselves as 'AI-first' organizations.
-Our strategy is to be a navigator for our clients as they ideate, plan, and execute their journey to an AI future.
-We are progressing well on our journey to leverage AI to deliver business value with safeguards around privacy, ethics, and controls.
-For details, refer to the Strategy section of this Integrated Annual Report.
+Our clients and prospective clients are faced with transformative business opportunities powered by advances in software and computing technology, especially in AI.
+These organizations are dealing with the challenge of having to reimagine their core offerings, processes and systems rapidly and position themselves as leaders in their industry.
+Our strategy is to be a navigator for our clients on their AI journey and help them unlock business value.
+We help our clients ideate, plan and scale their AI future by building strong data foundations with robust cloud capabilities.
+At the same time, we are also conscious of the need to build adequate safeguards around privacy, ethics, and controls through Responsible AI practices, which we are evangelizing not only within the company, but also across the industry.

 Organization